The Small Scale Trial

 Phase 1

-Phase 1 ran over three months, completed in February 2021.
+Phase 1 ran over three months and was completed in February 2021.
 Phase 1 tested a distance-based road user charge, and in response to industry feedback, a co-designed 'mock' invoice.
-The purpose of this mock invoice is to show participants the charges they would pay under a possible new model, compared to what they are currently paying.
+The purpose of the mock invoice was to demonstrate to participants the charges they would pay under a possible new model compared to the current model.

-An example of the mock invoice used in phase 1 below.
+An example of the mock invoice used in Phase 1 is below.

 Phase 2

-Phase 2 kicked off in July 2022 and will conclude in June 2023, participants of this phase are testing a direct road user charging model based on distance recorded using Hubodometers* (See footnote) and a digital 'mock' permit system.
+Phase 2 started in July 2022 and concluded in June 2023.
+During this phase participants tested a direct road user charging model based on distance recorded using hubodometers* (See footnote) and a digital 'mock' permit system.

-Participants are provided Hubodometer devices at no cost for the duration of the Trials.
-Trial participants recharge their mock permits and record cumulative distance and associated charges during the trial.
+Participants were provided with hubodometer devices at no cost, with participants recharging their mock permits and recording cumulative distance and associated charges during the trial.
+Phase 2 data is currently being evaluated.

 Phase 3

-Phase 3 will kick off in April 2023, over a 12 month period participants will test a direct road user charges model based on mass, distance and location with data collected via Telematics** (See footnote) devices.
+Phase 3 commenced in March 2023 and will run until the middle of 2024.
+During Phase 3 participants will test a direct road user charge model based on mass, distance and location, with data collected via telematics** (See footnote) devices.

-Note: Phase 2 and 3 of the Trials are being independently evaluated by Deloitte.
+Note: Phases 2 and 3 are being independently evaluated by Deloitte.